kuzzleio/kuzzle/doc/2/api/controllers/security/search-users-by-credentials/index.md

 :::

 ::: warning
-This method is not intended to be exposed to the end user because of sensitive data that represents an exhaustive list of users ids.
+This method is not intended to be exposed to the end user.
+A full list of users ids should be considered as sensitive data.
 :::

 ---